dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2018_12_17-why-you-should-learn-fsharp.md

 }
 ```

 Typically in C# these dependencies would get registered in an IoC container.
-I've skipped this part in order to keep the C# implementation small as it's already rather large.
+I've skipped this part in order to keep the C# implementation small as it's already becoming large.

 Now let's take a look at how dependency injection can be done in F#: